 The fifth of six courses in the development of the DNP project.
 Student monitors and analyzes the change project, evaluates key variables, implements adjustments as needed, identifies implications for future work.
 Student continues developing the DNP project paper and PowerPoint presentation.

-Prerequisite or concurrent: NGRD 669D.
+Prerequisite: NGRD 669D.

 NGRD 669F.
 DNP Practice Inquiry Project.
-2 Units.
+1,2 Unit.

 The last of six courses in the development of the DNP project.
 Student develops results for dissemination through publication and presentation, and completes the DNP project paper and PowerPoint presentation.

-Prerequisite or concurrent: NGRD 669E.
+Prerequisite: NGRD 669E.

 NGRD 679.
 Writing for Professional Publication.
 4 Units.